UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 It was developed as a two hour tutorial for online delivery during the 2020 `Medical Imaging Summer School`_ hosted by UCL.
-Tracked pointers are an essential tool for image guided interventions, but are useful in a variety of applications
+Tracked pointers are an essential tool for image guided interventions, but are useful in a variety of applications.

-The tutorial makes used the Python application `SciKit-SurgeryBARD`_
+The tutorial makes use of the Python application `SciKit-SurgeryBARD`_

 The tutorial is divided into four sections: